When to Use the Celtic Cross Spread

 The Celtic Cross is well suited to questions about direction, purpose, and long-term choices.
 If you are at a crossroads in your career, unsure whether to stay in your current situation or move toward something new, or trying to understand what is blocking your progress, the spread gives you the context to see the whole picture.

 Pay particular attention to the positions representing underlying influences and external factors.
 In career readings, those positions often surface the assumptions or fears that are driving decisions more than any practical circumstance.
-For guidance on spreads that support broader life questions, the best tarot spreads for guidance offers a useful comparison of what different layouts can and cannot show.
+If you want to compare what different layouts can and cannot show, the best tarot spreads for guidance is worth a look.
+And if you are also curious what your birth chart says about your working style and natural strengths, jobs based on your birth chart pairs well with a tarot career reading.

 When Not to Use the Celtic Cross